Shaina-08/pdf-ai-extractor/README.md

 ## Usage

-1. **Upload a PDF/TXT:** Drag and drop a PDF/TXT/TXT file onto the upload area or click to browse
+1. **Upload a PDF:** Drag and drop a PDF file onto the upload area or click to browse
 2. **Wait for processing:** The AI will analyze the document directly
 3. **View results:** Patient name and date of birth will be displayed in a clean format

 ## How it Works

-1. **Direct PDF/TXT Analysis:** Gemini AI analyzes the PDF/TXT file directly without intermediate text extraction
+1. **Direct PDF Analysis:** Gemini AI analyzes the PDF file directly without intermediate text extraction
 2. **AI Processing:** Google's Gemini 1.5 Flash model processes the document to identify patient information
 3. **Flexible Detection:** The AI can find patient names and dates in various formats and locations within the document
 4. **Results Display:** Extracted information is presented in a user-friendly interface